-Alexandria City Public Schools has been working with Northern Virginia Community College (NOVA) to create both a one-year General Studies Certificate and identify possible Associate Degree programs students could pursue while in high school.
+Alexandria City Public Schools worked with Northern Virginia Community College (NOVA) to create both a one-year General Studies Certificate and identify possible Associate Degree programs students could pursue while in high school.
 The following chart identifies the course requirements for the General Studies Certificate and courses offered at TC Williams High School that students can take to meet these requirements.
 The certificate can be earned through a combination of Advanced Placement and Dual Enrollment courses, however, at least twenty-five percent (25%) of the credits must be earned via dual enrollment.
+All degree requirements must be met prior to high school graduation.